ErikBrorsson/MVDet/eriks_readme.md

 - Isn't it strange to evaluate 2,4,5,6->1,3,5,7 since camera 5 is avialable (and in the same ordering) in both camera rigs?
 Perhaps we are basically just evaluating the models "single camera" performance, using only camera 5, while cameras 1,3,7 are useless.
 - GMVD uses resnet18 pretrained with ImageNet.
 In this repo, no pretrained weights are loaded originally.
 However, we can easily set pretrained=true when building resnet18.
 Then weights will be loaded from 'https://download.pytorch.org/models/resnet18-5c106cde.pth' , but it doesn't say what type of weights this is (imagenet?).
 -  How are predictions outside the platform treated?
 Are they simply ignored or do they lead to lower precision since they are not in the labels?
+- predictions close to the boarder of the bev grid (region of interest) are problematic since nms doesn't really work on the boarder.
+If we would extend the predictions bev grid such that it is larger than the evaluation bev grid, it could be that nms finds that predictions that where originally inside the bev roi, would instead be outside.

 ### Tracking
 GMVD introduces new benchmarks for evaluating the generalizability of multi-view detectors.
 They evaluate MVDet, MVDetr, SHOT and GMVD on these benchmarks.